-Hull is a somewhat small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Massachusetts.
-With a population of 10,142 people and three associated neighborhoods, Hull is the 182nd largest community in Massachusetts.
-Hull has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Hull is a medium-sized coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Massachusetts.
+With a population of 10,108 people and three associated neighborhoods, Hull is the 182nd largest community in Massachusetts.
+Much of the housing stock in Hull was built prior to World War II, making it one of the older and more historic towns in the country.

 Housing costs in Hull are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Massachusetts.

-A relatively large number of people in Hull telecommute to their jobs.
-Overall, about 15.71% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 19.15% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 In addition, Hull is home to many people who could be described as "urban sophisticates".
 Urban sophisticates are people who are both educated and wealthy, and thus tend to be older, richer, and more established than young professionals.
 "Urban sophisticates" is not just about being educated and well-off financially: it is a point of view and state of mind, one that you might call 'urbaneness'.
 But such people can and do regularly live in small towns, suburbs and rural areas, as well as in big cities.
 They read, support the arts and high-end shops, and love travel.